Solution

 Where this fits

-• Pre-deployment readiness scoring across the five Copilot vectors before a Microsoft 365 Copilot rollout.
+• Pre-deployment readiness scoring before a Microsoft 365 Copilot rollout.

-• Licence right-sizing before rollout so Copilot seats land with the users most likely to adopt them.
+• Licence right-sizing so Copilot seats go to likely users.

-• Sensitivity-label posture check and inconsistency detection across sites, teams, and document classes.
+• Sensitivity-label checks across sites, teams, and document types.

-• Oversharing and external-access review before Copilot indexing starts surfacing the drift to end users.
+• Oversharing and external-access review before users start prompting.

-• MSP customer readiness reports at scale across multiple tenants with one evidence format.
+• MSP readiness reports across many tenants with one evidence format.

 FAQ

-Questions buyers usually ask before scheduling a Copilot readiness assessment.
+Questions teams ask before scheduling a Copilot readiness assessment.

 Keep the evaluation grounded in scope, speed, multi-tenant fit, and how readiness signals translate into owner-led remediation.